yorkyabroad/rasa-chat-ex/docs/API.md

 Members of sensitive groups may experience health effects.
 The general public is not likely to be affected.
 ```

+### ActionGetTemperatureRange

+Fetches temperature range, minimum, or maximum information for a specified location.

+**Slots Required:**
+- `location`: The city or location to fetch temperature data for
+- `time_period` (optional): Time period for the forecast ("today" or "tomorrow", default: "today")
+- `temp_type` (optional): Type of temperature information ("range", "min", "max", default: "range")

+**Returns:**
+- For "range": Temperature range (minimum and maximum) for the specified time period
+- For "min": Minimum temperature for the specified time period
+- For "max": Maximum temperature for the specified time period

+**Example Responses:**

+The temperature range in London today is between 18.0°C and 25.0°C. Currently it's 22.5°C.
+The minimum temperature in Paris today is 16.5°C.
+The maximum temperature in New York tomorrow will be around 28.0°C.
+The temperature in Tokyo tomorrow will range between 20.0°C and 27.0°C.

 ### ActionCompareWeather

 Compares current weather with historical or forecast data.